 *If you purchase a permit later, you will be billed for the cost of your incentive.
 Limited to your first year at UNE.

-UNE students, faculty, and professional staff can ride the Greater Portland Metro and South Portland buses for free with university ID cards.
-Greater Portland Metro services Westbrook, Falmouth, Portland peninsula, and as far north as Freeport and Brunswick.
-South Portland buses service the Southern Maine Community College and Willard Beach areas, the Maine Mall area, and in between and connect with GP Metro on the Portland peninsula.
+UNE students, faculty, and professional staff can ride the Greater Portland Metro and South Portland buses for free with University ID cards.
+Greater Portland Metro services Westbrook, Falmouth, the Portland peninsula, and as far north as Freeport and Brunswick.
+South Portland buses service the Southern Maine Community College and Willard Beach areas, the Maine Mall area, and in between, and they connect with GP Metro on the Portland peninsula.

 Carpooling at UNE

 GO MAINE Commuter Connections is an online rideshare resource sponsored by the Maine Turnpike Authority and Maine Department of Transportation.
 These organizations have created a UNE-specific landing page for our faculty, professional staff, and students.
-Registering takes only minutes and a tip sheet is provided to help users search broad enough to find commuting partners, but narrow enough to make carpooling a pleasant experience for everyone.
+Registering takes only minutes, and a tip sheet (PDF) to help users search broadly enough to find commuting partners but narrowly enough to make carpooling a pleasant experience for everyone is provided.
 GO MAINE also offers rewards in the form of local vendor discounts and online coupons when users track their rideshares.

 An added bonus to carpooling to UNE is preferential parking spaces — see the carpool policy for faculty/professional staff (PDF) or carpool policy for commuter students (PDF) for more information.